ShaggyTech/nhtsa-api-wrapper/README.md

 You can use the `cacheUrl` or `createUrl` methods from the `useNHTSA` composable that this package exports.
 Use either one of them to get the URL string based on the endpoint name, path, and params.
 Then use your own fetch implementation to make the request.
-You would essentially be using this package as a utility to build the URL string for the NHTSA API.
+You would essentially be using this package as a utility to build the URL string for the VPIC API with custom `path` and `params`.

 - `cacheUrl` creates the URL string and saves it to the `useNHTSA` instance cache.
 - `createUrl` is just a wrapper around `cacheurl` that doesn't save the url to the the `useNHTSA` instance cache.
+Good for one-off requests where you don't want to reuse the composable instance.

+The `createUrl` function from `useNHTSA` is the only one you need to use to build the VPIC URL.
+It will take a single object that describes the components of the endpoint URL and return the full URL as a string.

+If you're making a POST request, you can also use the `createBody` from `useNHTSA` composable to build the request body properly formatted for the API. `DecodeVinValuesBatch` is the only endpoint that uses a POST request.

+There are other helper functions exported by `useNHTSA` that are used internally but you don't need to use them in this case.
+The other available functions are `get`, `post`, `cacheUrl`, and `getCachedUrl`.

 If you use it in this way because your app doesn't support native fetch and you don't want to
 polyfill: